fardinbarashi/PsTo-do/README.md

      Windows
     Support and Feedback

-An advanced version of Cal-Reminder
+An advanced versionPsTo-do of Cal-Reminder
 This app uses .Net as front and powershell code as backend.

 Welcome to My Awesome App!
 This innovative and user-friendly application is designed to simplify your daily tasks and help you stay organized.
 Keep reading to learn more about the app, its features, system requirements, and installation process.